akivamu/libgdx-crypt-texture/README.md

 ```
 The library provides a sample algorithm implementation called `SimpleXorCrypto`.

-## Skin and TextureAtlas
+## TextureAtlas and Skin
+LibGdx `Skin` uses texture atlas to manage textures, texture regions, drawable...
-The class `CryptTextureAtlas` extends libGdx's class `TextureAtlas`.
-Texture atlas will be used when create `Skin`.
+The class `CryptTextureAtlas` extends libGdx's class `TextureAtlas`, adding crypto function
-The class `CryptSkin` extends libGdx's class `Skin`, and utilizes `CryptTextureAtlas` to store decrypt texture.
-Skin
-will be used to get texture regions from texture atlas.
+We use it when initialize `Skin`
 ```
-// Your secret key to encrypt
+// An example crypto
 int secretKey = 123;

-// Use simple crypto implementation
 Crypto crypto = new SimpleXorCrypto((byte) secretKey);

-// Your skin file
-FileHandle yourSkinFile = Gdx.files.internal("yourGameFile.skin");

-// Decrypt texture file
+// Decrypt texture file into texture atlas CryptTextureAtlas atlas = new CryptTextureAtlas(crypto, "yourAtlas.pack");

+// Load into skin
-Skin skin = new CryptSkin(yourSkinFile, crypto);
+Skin skin = new Skin(yourSkinFile, atlas);
 ```

 # Build system